London fashion shows draw inspiration from painting, sportswear

 Burberry's signature trench coats featured hand-painted designs and were cinched neatly at the waist, paired with knitted pencil skirts in shades of ochre, burnt orange, and russet reds.

-American designer Tom Ford dressed his models in velvet tunics, leather pencil skirts, brightly coloured fur coats and sequined football jerseys embellished with his name.
+American designer Tom Ford dressed his models in velvet tunics, leather pencil skirts, brightly colored fur coats and sequined football jerseys embellished with his name.

 Floor-skimming skirts, cropped jackets and knitted dresses also featured in Ford's collection in luxurious fabrics such as leopard fur, alligator leather and cashmere.